Best GPS and Mileage Tracking Apps for Delivery Drivers

 Timeero is designed with user privacy in mind.
-It stops tracking when the driver clocks out, so you can rest assured that it won’t intrude on your driver’s privacy.
+For example, it stops tracking when the driver clocks out, so you can rest assured that it won’t intrude on your driver’s privacy.

 Timeero’s minor niggle is that it doesn’t come with a route-planning feature.
 However, there’s an apt alternative called suggested mileage.
-With this feature, you can see the suggested distance and business miles saved compared to the original route.
+This feature shows the suggested distance and business miles saved compared to the original route.

 Timeero doesn’t offer a free plan.
 However, if you want a first-hand feel for its features, you can do so for free, thanks to the 14-day free trial.
-If the features meet your expectations, you can subscribe to a paid plan starting at $4 per user per month.
+Then, if the features meet your expectations, you can subscribe to a paid plan starting at $4 per user per month.